LSSTDESC/gcr-catalogs/GCRCatalogs/SCHEMA.md

 # {'description': 'healpixel containing the object (nside=2048; nested)'}
 ```

-Note that the availability and definition of native quantities in the DC2 reference catalogs are more likely to change than the ones defined in the DC2 Coadd Catalogs for example.
+Note that the availability and definition of native quantities in the DC2 truth catalogs are more likely to change than the ones defined in the DPDD-like object catalogs for example.